 1. Physical examination – A thorough physical examination by a doctor is carried out.
 The purpose of this is to check that it is safe to proceed with the operation.
 For example, if the patient has a heavy cold, it may considered too much of a risk to have an anaesthetic.
 If the patient ‹fails’ this assessment they will be sent home and put back on the waiting list.

 2. The cross-match – This test is the final hurdle before the operation.
 The cross-match is a blood test that checks there are no antibodies (substances that normally help the body to fight infection) that would react with the donor kidney.
 Very high levels of such antibodies in the blood mean that the new kidney could be rejected as soon as it is put in, even if it seems a good match.

-A cross-match is done by mixing a sample of the recipient’s blood with cells from the donor’s lymph nodes or spleen.
+A cross-match is done by mixing a sample of the recipient’s blood with cells from the donor’s lymph nodes or spleen or blood.
 If there is no reaction (i.e., the recipient’s blood does not start attacking the donor’s cells), it is assumed that the new kidney will not be destroyed immediately after it is transplanted.
 This is called a negative cross-match, and means that the operation can go ahead.
 There can still be some rejection a few days later which is caused by white blood cells and not the antibodies tested for in the cross-match.

 If the cross-match is positive (ie there is a reaction between the recipient’s blood and the donor’s cells), the recipient will usually be sent home and put back on the waiting list.
 This can be very disappointing, but it is much better to return to dialysis for a while than to be given a kidney that does not work and which may make the recipient extremely ill.
 If the crossmatch test is only slightly positive, it may be possible to go ahead with a slightly increased risk of rejection.